ASE Surgical Education Research Fellowship

 UAB Medicine Chief Wellness Officer

 Dr. Rogers received his medical degree from the University of South Florida and completed his general surgery training at the Medical College of Georgia.
 He subsequently completed his pediatric general surgery training at the University of Tennessee and a pediatric surgery oncology fellowship at St. Jude Children’s Research Hospital.
-He received a Master of Health Professions Education degree (MHPE) from the University of Illinois at Chicago and completed the Surgical Education Research Fellowship program sponsored by the Association for Surgical Education.
+He received a Master of Health Professions Education degree (MHPE) from the University of Illinois at Chicago, completed the Surgical Education Research Fellowship program sponsored by the Association for Surgical Education and received a MA in Sociology from UAB.

-Before he began his administrative leadership roles, Dr. Rogers led an active research program in surgical education and served as a surgery clerkship director.
-He continues to be involved in surgical education by serving as a faculty member of the American College of Surgeon’s as Educators Course.
+Dr. Rogers’ surgical education research interests have been learner feedback and conflict management.
+More recently, he has been focused on wellness in the healthcare workforce.
+He serves as a guest faculty member of the American College of Surgeon’s as Educators Course.
 A recipient of numerous departmental and institutional teaching awards, Dr. Rogers is a 2012 recipient of an Association for Surgical Education Distinguished Educator Award.

 Professor of Clinical Surgery